 In 2003 Mike Cohn started this project with a paper entitled: Toward a Catalog of Scrum Smells (pdf – in the spirit of Code Smells) and last year Rowan Bunning did a presentation Sharing More than Deodorant for Scrum Smells (pdf).
-Rowan encouraged to create a wiki with all of these of smells.
+Rowan encouraged me to create a wiki with all of these smells.
 So I’ve spent some time in the past few days fleshing out this Catalog.
 These are a series of simple patterns that describe a problem and then offer some potential solutions.

 As it stands today the Catalog contains nearly 20 smells:

 - The Daily Scrum is For the ScrumMaster

 - Testers will not integrate with Team

 - Is It Really Done inspired by Henrik Kniberg

 - Nothing Ever Changes Around Here inspired by Henrik Kniberg